 Tighten the straps until the back of the bag fits snugly against the torso and shoulders, the bag should be centered on the back and feel comfortable and not constricting.

 Using only one strap causes all sorts of strain on the back, neck and shoulders.
 I repeat, use both straps!

 The backpack should not be more than 15% of the body weight of the wearer.
 That means pack only the essentials and don’t carry around items that you don’t need!

 Heavy items should be packed close to your center of gravity.
 That means put heavy books, laptops, etc. in the compartment closest to the spine and then light items like sweaters on the outside or top of the bag.

 If your pack has a waist belt, use it!
 It will help distribute the weight of your pack evenly across the torso.

-If you or your kid are experiencing numbness, weakness, or tingling in the neck, shoulder, arms, hands, or back pain after carrying a backpack, you should see your doctor and get a referral to a physical or occupational therapist.
+If you or your kid are experiencing numbness, weakness, or tingling in the neck, shoulder, arms, hands, or back pain after carrying a backpack, you should see your doctor and get a referral to a physical therapist.

 If you need help, give the therapists at Fusion Wellness and Physical Therapy a call today!

 Rose, K., Davies, A., Pitt, M., Ratnasinghe, D., & D’Argenzio, L. (2016).
 Backpack palsy: A rare complication of backpack use in children and young adults – A new case report.
 European Journal of Paediatric Neurology, 20(5), 750–753. doi:10.1016/j.ejpn.2016.05.006